MisaOgura/MRNet/README.md

 Once you have your model, you can submit it for an official evaluation by following the [tutorial](https://worksheets.codalab.org/worksheets/0xcaf785cb84564239b240400fbea93ec5/) provided by the authors.

+**N.B.** Make sure to use `src/predict_codalab.py` which conforms to the API specification of the submittion process.

-According to them it takes around 2 weeks for the score to appear on the leaderboard
+According to them it takes around 2 weeks for the score to appear on the leaderboard.

 ## Background